crowdsecurity/crowdsec-docs/crowdsec-docs/docs/appsec/installation_tutorial.md

 ---
-id: user_guide
+id: installation_tutorial
-title: User Guide
+title: Installation Tutorial
 sidebar_position: 4
 ---

-## AppSec Component Installation
+# AppSec Component

 We are going to cover a basic setup of the **AppSec component**, with a set of rules focused on virtual patching.